Orthodox Celts: 2010s

-In the early 2010s, Bojan Petrović, leader of the Celtic rock band Irish Stew of Sindidun, joined Orthodox Celts, playing whistles and singing backing vocals, continuing to front his own band.
+In 2012, Dejan Popin was replaced by Bojan Petrović, leader of the Celtic rock band Irish Stew of Sindidun.
+In Orthodox Celts Petrović played whistles and sung backing vocals, continuing to front his own band.
 In March 2012, the band held their traditional Saint Patrick's Day's day tour, including two 20th anniversary celebration concerts at the Students' Cultural Centre in Belgarade, one being an unplugged set for a limited number of visitors, and the other a standard tour set.
-On July 12, 2013, the band performed on the Music in the Park Stage on the 47th Montreux Jazz Festival.
-In May 2016, Bojan Petrović left Orthodox Celts and in June 2016 Dragan Gnjatović came to his place.
+On 12 July 2013, the band performed at the 47th Montreux Jazz Festival.
+In 2016, Bojan Petrović left Orthodox Celts and Dragan Gnjatović came to his place.

-On January 13, 2017, the band released their latest studio album, Many Mouths Shut!, previously announced by singles "Save Me", released in March 2014, and "One / Milk & Honey", released in March 2015.
+On 13 January 2017, the band released their latest studio album, Many Mouths Shut!, previously announced by singles "Save Me", released in March 2014, and "One / Milk & Honey", released in March 2015.
 The album featured seven songs authored by the band and six covers of traditional Irish songs.
 It was produced by Dejan Lalić and released through the band's own label, O'Celts Records.
-The album artwork was designed by Italian comic book artist Walter Venturi.
+The album artwork was designed by Italian comic book artist Walter Venturi and inspired by Venturi's work on Zagor.
 In 2018, the band performed in Ireland for the first time, in the club Fibber Magees in Dublin.
 In June 2020, the band, in cooperation with the Gvint brewery, launched their own brand of beer, Orthodox Celts Irish Red Lager.

+2020s

+In 2023, the remastered edition of the album One, Two...
+Five! was released on green vinyl.
+In February 2024, the band appeared in the non-competitive part of Pesma za Evroviziju '24, the Radio Television of Serbia-organized contest for Serbian entry for the 2024 Eurovision Song Contest, performing a cover of "Does Your Mother Know" as a part of ABBA medley.

 Legacy

-In 2021 the band's album Green Roses was polled 57th and the album A Moment Like the Longest Day was polled 91st on the list of 100 Best Serbian Albums Since the Breakup of SFR Yugoslavia.
+In 2021, the band's album Green Roses was polled 57th and the album A Moment Like the Longest Day was polled 91st on the list of 100 Best Serbian Albums Since the Breakup of SFR Yugoslavia.
 The list was published in the book Kako (ni)je propao rokenrol u Srbiji (How Rock 'n' Roll in Serbia (Didn't) Came to an End).